 - Moderate a Video - Video Moderation uses AI to determine if the video's content is inappropriate for your users.
-When a user uploads a video - it enters a moderation queue, and then is categorised automatically.
+When a user uploads a video, it enters a moderation queue and is categorised automatically.

 - Livestream a Video - Use this demo app to try livestreaming with api.video right from your browser.
-Simply replace the RTMP url with your personal livestream link, and you'll be using your account.
+Replace the RTMP URL with your personal livestream link, and you'll be using your account.